 Live like Royalty

-- Plan to spend a full day at the Schönbrunn complex.
+- Plan to spend a whole day at the Schönbrunn complex.
 Explore the 160-hectare site on foot or via a diesel-powered train.
-A train tour includes nine stops and takes about fifty minutes.
-Trains run daily between 10:00 am and 6:00 pm and stop at the Gloriette and Schönbrunn Palace every hour and every half hour.
+A train tour includes nine stops.
 Restaurants are located throughout the site.
 Visit the Schönbrunn website to confirm opening dates, hours of operation, and purchase tickets.

-- Purchase tickets for the Belvedere online or onsite.
-The Upper Belvedere is located above the Lower Belvedere so it is physically easier to visit the Upper Belvedere first and then walk downhill towards the Lower Belvedere.
+- You can purchase tickets for the Belvedere online or onsite.
+The Upper Belvedere is located above the Lower Belvedere, so it is easier to visit the Upper Belvedere first and then walk downhill towards the Lower Belvedere.
 Allow extra time to explore the extensive gardens between the Palaces, stop for a drink and a snack at a café, and browse the family-friendly gift shops.

-- Purchase a 48 or 72 hour Vienna Card and receive more than 210 discounts at popular attractions, restaurants, shops, plus enjoy free travel on Vienna’s public transport system.
+- Purchase a 24, 48 or 72-hour Vienna Card and receive discounts at popular attractions, restaurants, shops, and free travel on Vienna’s public transport system.

 - For the best seats, book tickets to the Spanish Riding School in advance using the online ticket purchase option.

-Our most recent visit to Vienna was part of a collaboration with The Vienna Tourist Board.
+Our most recent visit to Vienna was in collaboration with The Vienna Tourist Board.
 As always, my opinions are my own.
-Thank you to Schönbrunn and Belvedere for supporting our visit and providing press photos.
+Thanks to Schönbrunn and Belvedere for supporting our stay and providing press photos.